-A Norwegian tech entrepreneur who occasionally founds (tech) startups, and regularly helps students, startup founders, corporations, and organisations with their innovation goals, currently living in the greater Dusseldorf / Cologne, DE area.
+A Norwegian tech entrepreneur who occasionally founds (tech) startups, and regularly helps students, startup founders, corporations, and organisations with their innovation goals, currently living in the greater Dusseldorf / Cologne area of Germany.

 Missed his shot at becoming sitcom-famous being thrown off the set of "Sex & the City" in NYC back in 1999, since wrote & recorded a Billboard Hot 100, and created stuff used by billions.
-(Well, 2 of 3 are actually true - so far).
+(Well, 2 of 3 true - so far.).

 His work has been featured and recognised around the world by the likes of The New York Times, CNN, TechCrunch, Business Insider, Wirtschafts Woche, and Die Welt, and his work has been seen and used by Billions.